mali891/mohammed-ali/src/pages/blogPosts/2020-01-01/index.md

 // undefined
 ```

-Here we've added a new property `something` to `myFunc`.
+Here we've added a new property `newString` to `myFunc`.
 Then we instantiated a new constructor of `myFunc` called `myNewFunc`.
 When adding a property to a function, it is added to the `.prototype` object.
 But, if we declare a new instance of that function using the `new` keyword, the new instance will have that new property available to it in the `__proto__` object, rather than the `.prototype` object.

 <br/>